Pizarro Seizing the Inca of Peru

-Pizarro Seizing the Inca of Peru is an 1846 history painting by the English artist John Everett Millais.
+Pizarro Seizing the Inca of Peru is an oil on canvas history painting by the English artist John Everett Millais, from 1846.
+It is held the Victoria and Albert Museum, in London, having been acquired in 1897.

+History and description

 Millais was sixteen when he produced the work, which depicts the seizure of Atahualpa, the Incan Emperor, by the Spanish conquistador Francisco Pizarro in 1532.
 As his model for Pizarro, Millais used the actor Henry John Wallack who had notably played him in Richard Brinsley Sheridan's 1799 play Pizarro.

 It was exhibited at the Royal Academy's Summer Exhibition of 1846.
-His first work to exhibited there, it was praised by critics despite its poor location in the exhibition.
+His first work exhibited there, it was praised by critics despite its poor location in the exhibition.
 Soon afterwards Millais joined the Pre-Raphaelite Brotherhood.
-It is today in the collection of the Victoria and Albert Museum having been acquired in 1897.